TheCelavi/DmDecimalCalculatorBundle/src/Dm/DecimalCalculator/Resources/doc/index.rst

 PHP uses floating point precision for expressing the numbers and executing mathematical operations against numbers.
-Floating point numbers are aproximation of the number, which can not be used every time, especialy when it comes to operations within the context of financial calculations.
+Floating point numbers are approximation of the number, which can not be used every time, especially when it comes to operations within the context of financial calculations.
 To find out more about this issue, see: http://php.net/manual/en/language.types.float.php